 A form of inducement that is prevalent in the market is offering a selling bonus to the selling agent.
 Such bonuses do not violate commission sharing rules because the recipient is licensed.
 Truthfulness is usually not a problem with selling bonuses as long as there are no hidden criteria for collecting the bonus.
 Selling bonuses do, however, raise disclosure issues for the selling agent.
 Because the agent is receiving a bonus in money as a result of their representation, the agent must disclose the bonus to their client.
 The duty to disclose a bonus is a function of the duties of loyalty and disclosure agents owe their principal.
 Click Here for a detailed discussion of agency duties.

 Normally, the truthfulness requirement doesn’t cause any problems with inducements.
 The exception is not including the full terms of the inducement in advertising.
 To meet the truthfulness requirement, the consumer must be able to tell from the ad what action is required to receive the inducement.
 Take, for instance, an ad that says: “List your house with us and we’ll send you to Hawaii.”
 On its face, there is nothing wrong with the ad.
-If, however, there are strings attached such as the property must be worth more than $500,000 or must sell in-house or for full price, truthfulness will require the ad contain the qualifying conditions or at least some warning that additional terms apply.
+If, however, there are strings attached such as the property must be worth more than $500,000, truthfulness will require the ad contain the qualifying conditions or at least some warning that additional terms apply.

 Back to Top

 As mentioned earlier, advertising rules also cover business signs.
-License law requires every licensee who is not associated with another broker to have at least one place of business and designate that place with a sign containing the name under which the broker is licensed.
+License law requires licensed principal brokers and property managers to have at least one place of business as a main office and designate that place with a sign containing the name under which the principal broker or property manager conducts professional real estate activity.
 For years, signage was closely regulated by administrative rule.
 However, advertising rules have since deleted these provisions.
 Nevertheless, it is still good business practice to have signs located on or near the main entrance of the office or on a wall or window immediately adjacent to the entrance.
 If located in a general office building, the sign should be on the individual office door or, if there is no door, displayed on the desk or prominently within the area used by the broker.

 Back to Top